- Review of: Prosper

 How Has Prosper Changed?

-You’ll see other Prosper reviews that focus on borrowing money from the peer to peer lender.
-Since this site is about investing, this review of Prosper will only give tips and recommendations on how to… ahem “prosper”.
+You’ll see other Prosper reviews that focus on borrowing money from the peer-to-peer lender.
+Since this site is about investing, this review of Prosper will only give tips and recommendations on how to… ahem… “prosper.”

 Opening An Account

-Just like how I started my Lending Club investing, I opened my account by depositing $1,000.
+Prosper supports either traditional taxable accounts or IRA retirement accounts.
+If you have an existing 401(k) or IRA it is possible to transfer it to Prosper.
+As with my Lending Club investing, I opened my account by depositing $1,000.
 The signup process was quick and easy.
 From there I started doing my investment research.

 I picked out some notes I liked and within minutes made my first investment.

-I noticed from their web site that the pool of available loans is smaller, and the notes are slightly risker with a higher APR.
+I noticed from their website that the pool of available loans is smaller, and the notes are slightly risker with a higher APR.
 From my research, it appears the rate of loss is slightly higher than Lending Club.

 This doesn’t mean Prosper is a bad investment.
 It means you must be more selective in the loans you choose.
 I suspect their credit review process is slightly different and will comment on this in later posts.
 I also see possible investment strategies in which Prosper could yield better returns.

-Which States Are Open To Prosper Investors?
+Which States Are Open to Prosper Investors?

 Prosper Investment Strategy

-I used the web site LendStats.com to formulate my quantitative investing strategy.
+I used the website LendStats.com to formulate my quantitative investing strategy.
 Both peer-to-peer lending sites allow access to historical lending data.
 It appears Prosper.com releases much more loan history data.

-- Loan Purpose — I stick to the categories: Debt Consolidation, Home Improvement, Personal, Auto and Other.
-Some of the categories were recently created or historically (and via stats) are poor performing investments.
+- Loan Purpose — I stick to the categories Debt Consolidation, Home Improvement, Personal, Auto and Other.
+Some of the categories were recently created or are historically (and via stats) poor-performing investments.